bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 description: Bytebase is a database schema change and version control management tool for teams.
 It consists of a web console and a backend.
 The backend has a migration core to manage database schema changes.
 It also integrates with VCS to enable version controlled schema management.
 ---

+> Bytebase is GitLab/GitHub for Database DevOps, built for developers, DBAs and platform engineers.

 Bytebase is an open-source database DevOps tool, it's the GitLab for managing databases throughout the application development lifecycle.
 It offers a web-based workspace for DBAs and Developers to collaborate and manage the database change safely and efficiently.

 ![lifecycle](/images/db-scheme-lg.png)

-> Bytebase is GitLab/GitHub for Database DevOps, built for team collaboration.

 As GitLab/GitHub provides a GUI and collaboration workspace for teams to manage code, Bytebase does the similar job for managing database.
 This is the **most significant difference from all existing schema migration, SQL client tools**.